CodeByCindy/teaDiscoveries-react/README.md

-Sure, here's the updated README.md file with the additional technical skills:

-markdown
-Copy code
 # teaDiscoveries

 Welcome to teaDiscoveries, a website for tea lovers to explore different types of teas, share their experiences, and leave feedback.